kleister/kleister-js/docs/ModApi.md

 ## deleteVersionFromBuild

-> GeneralError deleteVersionFromBuild(modId, versionId, params)
+> GeneralError deleteVersionFromBuild(modId, versionId, versionBuild)

 Unlink a build from a version